gohugoio/hugo/content/content-management/front-matter.md

 : If true, the content will not be rendered unless `hugo` is called with `--buildDrafts`

 `expirydate`
-: denotes when content should no longer be published by Hugo; expired will not be rendered unless `hugo` is called with `--buildExpired`
+: denotes when content should no longer be published by Hugo; expired content will not be rendered unless `hugo` is called with `--buildExpired`

 `isCJKLanguage`
-: if `true`, explicitly treat the content as CJKLanguage; both `.Summary` and `.WordCount` can work properly in CJK languages.
+: if `true`, Hugo will explicitly treat the content as a CJK language; both `.Summary` and `.WordCount` work properly in CJK languages.

 `keywords`
 : the meta keywords for the content.